arnauddeman/APISIX-Kafka/README.md

 8. Check sent message with Kafka UI (optional)
 Open  [Kafka UI](http://localhost:8082) and navigate to Topics/apisix_test/Messages

-9. Compile and start The nodejs client
+9. Compile and start The nodejs client (no message should be recieved)
 ```
 npm run start-client
 ```